 MEMPHIS, Tenn.
-(AP) - The Tennessee Valley Authority’s board is scheduled to vote on a proposal to retire the coal-fired Allen Fossil Plant in Memphis and replace it with a natural-gas facility, marking another step by the nation’s largest utility to reduce its reliance on coal.
+(AP) — The Tennessee Valley Authority’s board voted Thursday to retire the coal-fired Allen Fossil Plant in Memphis and replace it with a natural-gas facility, marking another step by the nation’s largest utility to reduce its reliance on coal.

 Copyright © 2021 The Washington Times, LLC.